personalrobotics/IGHAStar/examples/standalone/README.md

 If no test case is specified, the default start/goal from the configuration file will be used.

 ## Parameter Descriptions

+See [docs/configuration.md](../../docs/configuration.md) for the complete YAML reference.
+Summary below:

 ### Map Parameters
 - `name`: Name of the map file